Surrogacy in Greece

 When the child is born it will take on the citizenship of the intended parents according to their laws.
 The child is not entitled to Greek citizenship.
 As such, it is imperative to obtain professional advice as to whether your own country will grant citizenship in such circumstances.

-Given the cultural and language barriers, the opportunity for a deeper relationship with your surrogate is often limited.
+Due to cultural and language barriers the opportunity for a deeper relationship with your surrogate is often limited.
 Make sure you feel confident that the organisation you are working with will look out for the interests of you, your child and your surrogate.
 Make sure your surrogate is fully informed and well supported throughout your surrogacy journey.

 How much does surrogacy in Greece cost?